Member | Established: 1880 | Member since 1977

 SMO 1: Quality Assurance

-The Financial Reporting Council (FRC) and the four Recognised Supervisory Bodies (RSBs) in the UK (ACCA, CAI, ICAEW, and ICAS) share responsibility for the quality assurance (QA) review system governing audits and assurance engagements in accordance with the Companies Act of 2006 and the Statutory Auditors and Third Party Auditors Regulations 2016 (SI 2016/649).
-All have indicated that they have a fully operational QA review system in place, and that the QA review systems are compliant with SMO 1 requirements.
+The Financial Reporting Council (FRC) and the four Recognised Supervisory Bodies in the United Kingdom, ACCA, CAI, ICAEW, and ICAS, share responsibility for the quality assurance review system governing statutory audits in accordance with the Companies Act 2006 and the Statutory Auditors and Third Country Auditors Regulations 2016 (SI 2016/649).
+These bodies operate quality assurance review systems for audit firms that are designed to ensure compliance with applicable auditing and ethical standards and are subject to oversight by the FRC.

 Current Status: Sustain